JonasChenJusFox/self-introduction-web/README.md

 # Jonas Chen Portfolio

-A recruiting-focused personal introduction website for Jonas Chen, an NYU junior majoring in Computer Science with minors in Web Programming and Mathematics.

 ## Project Links

 - [KYG machinery Ltd. web](https://github.com/AndyChen0513/kygmachinery-web) — Website development internship, May 2025 to August 2025